 The first equation, \eqref{eq: Fokker--Planck}, is the prediction equation, which is a deterministic PDE known as the Fokker--Planck equation.
 This is followed by the update equation, \eqref{eq: FP-update}, which is immediately tractable up to a normalizing constant $C = C(o_{1:k+1}) = \big(\int_{\R^d} p_{k}(t_{k+1},z,o_{1:k})L(o_{k+1},z) \dd z \big)^{-1}$ that is omitted here.
 Therefore, by \eqref{eq: global Fokker--Planck with update}--\eqref{eq: FP-update}, we obtain the (unnormalized) filtering density.
-In practical settings, it is sometimes necessary or useful to normalize the density for numerical stability, but is not necessary for the theoretical results of this paper and is therefore omitted until Section~\ref{section: numerical results}.
-The update is used as the initial value in the prediction equation in the next step.
+In practical settings, it is sometimes necessary or useful to normalize the density, but it is not necessary for the theoretical results of this paper and is therefore omitted until Section~\ref{section: numerical results}.